decentralized-identity/universal-resolver/docs/api-documentation.md

 * `.ens`: for ENS-hosted names
 * ... (insert yours here)

+## Service Client Interface

+The service client interface has two endpoints, one for fully-qualified names and one for DIDs.
+The reason for two endpoints is that the service client _must not_ be responsible for disambiguating an identifier string.
+This responsibility belongs only to the resolver.

+The service client makes these endpoints available via HTTP.
+The two endpoints are:

+* A `names` endpoint: `GET /:versionString/names/:fullyQualifiedName`
+* A `dids` endpoint: `GET /:versionString/dids/:DID`

+A client _must_ implement at least one endpoint.
+However, if it does not implement an endpoint, it _must_ handle requests to it by returning `HTTP 501`.

+Both endpoints return at most one DDO.
+Implementations are encouraged, but not required, to resolve the `:fullyQualifiedName` to a DID and then resolve the DID to the DDO.

 ## Return Values

-We are still waiting on a well-defined schema for a DDO, but the jist of the return value is that it is a compound object:
+We are still waiting on a well-defined schema for a DDO, but the jist of the resolver's return value is that it is a compound object containing:

 * the version string (matches `:versionString` in the request)
 * the DDO identified by the fully-qualified name
-* a catch-all `supplementary` object that provides driver- and service-specific hints to the client.
+* a catch-all `supplementary` object that provides service-specific hints to the client.

 The `supplementary` field is for forward compatibility with future systems.
-This is a field a driver can use to return something service-specific to clients (for example, Blockstack and ENS might want to give back the relevant transaction ID that created the DID).
-If it is discovered that each driver returns the same types of data in their `supplementary` fields, then we will standardize the response in a future version of this specification.
+This is a field a service client can use to return something service-specific to clients (for example, Blockstack and ENS might want to give back the relevant transaction ID that created the DID).
+If it is discovered that each client returns the same types of data in their `supplementary` fields, then we will standardize the response in a future version of this specification.

 Schema (NOTE: missing precise DDO fields)